kuldeepvyass/ToDolist/README.md

 # ToDolist
-my project using only js, css and html
+TO DO List using only js, css and html